can-aslan/Erasmus-Application-Manager/README.md

 + The students will be sorted according to their ERASMUS points.
 Each student will be placed according to a greedy placement algorithm.
 Those who couldn't be placed will be put on a wait list.

-+ Messaging system between coordinators, administrative staff and students.
++ A messaging system between coordinators, administrative staff and students will be implemented.

++ A system for incoming students to make their course choices will be implemented.